Karagul/EnKF-Lorenz-Attractor/README.md

 # EnKF-lorenz
-The Ensemble kalman filter (EnKF), a data assimilation method used with strongly nonlinear models, applied in the Lorenz attractor.
+The Ensemble kalman filter (EnKF), a data assimilation method used with strongly nonlinear models, applied in the Lorenz attractor 1996.